Colorado Fair Debt Collection Laws

 Talk to a Lawyer

-If you think a debt collector or collection agency has violated the Colorado FDCPA or federal FDCPA when trying to collect a debt from you—particularly if a collections lawsuit has been filed against you—consider talking to an attorney to get advice about your options.
+If you think a debt collector or collection agency has violated the federal or Colorado FDCPA (particularly if a collections lawsuit has been filed against you), consider talking to an attorney to get advice about your options.

 Get Professional Help